CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 * Look and understand the different PostgreSQL/PostGIS functions that we have in the [cartodb-postgresql](https://github.com/CartoDB/cartodb-postgresql/tree/master/scripts-available) repo or other postgreSQL related repos (dataservices...).

 * PostgreSQL, PostGIS blogs, etc; to find different PostGIS functions that you can build with pl/pgSQL.
-I would recommend writing ``Fun with PostGIS`` in Google (or Bing, Yahioo,etc) and have fun looking at what people do. :)
+I would recommend looking for ``Fun with PostGIS`` and have some fun looking at what people do :)